PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Confirm its counter and absence or presence of cleanup-only mutation before changing that boundary.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback mixed-Concat reconciliation characterization checkpoint

+`_repair_mixed_nhwc_inputs_for_nchw_concat()` inserts local transpose adapters, rewires the Concat, and updates its output metadata only when `repaired_mixed_nhwc_inputs_for_nchw_concat` increments.
+It performs no pruning or zero-rewrite cleanup, and existing positive/no-op/idempotence/fan-out tests make the one-key result a complete mutation predicate.

+The fallback guard is already correct, but its reconciliation result is discarded.
+A strict expected-failure AST contract requires a stable two-key `_fallback_mixed_concat_static_shape_stats` default and an opt-in complete result inside the unchanged positive guard.
+The following Concat-axis repair remains fixed.

+Focused mixed-Concat and safety-fallback characterization is `18 passed, 1 xfailed`.
+The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `490 passed, 1 xfailed in 27.67s`.
+Ruff and whitespace validation pass.

+At implementation, add only this result plumbing.
+Do not alter the matcher, adapter insertion, Concat rewire, output metadata, raw result, guard, or next owner.
+Validate mixed-Concat repair, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.